 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit Committee and that they continue to be regarded as fit for purpose in accordance with the governance framework.
-The areas already addressed and those to be specifically addressed with new actions planned are outlined below.
+A plan to address any identified weaknesses and ensure continuous improvement is outlined below.